bieltanaka11/bieltanaka11/README.md

 ## 👋 Hello, I’m Gabriel Tanaka de Carvalho
 - 👀 I’m a person who has many interests in different areas but currently I'm most interested about object oriented programming.
 - 🔨 I’m looking to collaborate on nice projects!
-I really like working with Java and JS.
+I am enjoying working with Java and JS.
 - 📫 bieltanaka11@outlook.com

 <!---